mdn/translated-content-de/files/de/mozilla/add-ons/webextensions/your_second_webextension/index.md

   }

   /**
-   * Lauschen auf Nachrichten vom Hintergrund-Skript.
+   * Listen for messages from the background script.
-   * Rufen Sie "insertBeast()" oder "removeExistingBeasts()" auf.
+   * Call "insertBeast()" or "removeExistingBeasts()".
    */
   browser.runtime.onMessage.addListener((message) => {
     if (message.command === "beastify") {